 Leaders and economists struggled to find a way out of the Depression.
 A natural impulse for citizens is to Buy American to save jobs.
 Portions of the Democrats’ 2009 stimulus contained such provisions and Donald Trump recently won the presidency on a quasi-protectionist platform, promising to scrap or rework trade agreements.
 In 1930, congressional Republicans enacted more extreme legislation, passing the highest protective tariffs since 1828.
 Other business leaders and academics opposed the law and urged President Hoover to veto it.
 Henry Ford spent an evening at the White House trying to talk sense into Hoover.
 The House of Morgan’s representative claimed he got down on hands and knees and begged Hoover not to sign.

 Contrary to popular belief, both then and now, President Herbert Hoover was not a laissez-faire Republican in the mold of his predecessors, Harding and Coolidge.
-In fact, conservative historians have latched onto that to argue that Hoover’s interventions caused, or at least worsened, the Depression since he increased federal spending, grew the deficit, and raised taxes.
+In fact, conservative historians have latched onto his economic intervention to argue that Hoover caused, or at least worsened, the Depression since he increased federal spending, grew the deficit, and raised taxes.
 He pressured companies to keep wages high even as their profits plummeted, inadvertently pricing workers out of the labor force.
 As we just saw, he signed off on the disastrous tariff increase.
 But the solutions true conservatives at the time offered weren’t appealing either.

 When the economy first tanked, Hoover’s Treasury Secretary, Andrew Mellon, told him to let things run their course — creative destruction in Marxist terminology — famously advising to “liquidate labor, liquidate stocks, liquidate farmers, liquidate real estate…it will purge the rottenness out of the system.”
 Mellon thought the downturn would shake some inefficiency out of the system and toughen up Americans.
 A significant recession in 1921 had turned around quickly on its own, after all.
 Mellon said, “Enterprising people will pick up the wrecks from less competent people.”